jbolda/gatsby-source-airtable/README.md

 Alternatively, you may specify your API key using an [Environment Variable](https://www.gatsbyjs.org/docs/environment-variables/).
 This plugin looks for an environment variable called `GATSBY_AIRTABLE_API_KEY` and will use it prior to resorting to the `apiKey` defined in `gatsby-config.js`.
 You may also specify it in your command line such as `GATSBY_AIRTABLE_API_KEY=XXXXXX gatsby develop`.

-If you add or your change your API key in an environment variable at the system level, you may need to reload your code editor / IDE for that variable to reload.
+If you add or change your API key in an environment variable at the system level, you may need to reload your code editor / IDE for that variable to reload.